-- T-4.1 New development shall bear the cost of mitigating transportationrelated impacts to the greatest extent feasible.
-A variety of mitigation measures should be considered. - T-4.2 Streets in new subdivisions shall be designed for adequate emergency vehicle access and turning radius requirements, expected parking demand, and the needs of multiple users, including pedestrians and bicycles.
-Road design shall ensure that parked cars are not obstructing or partially obstructing travel lanes or sidewalks. - T-4.3 Maintain level of service standards for local roads that are compliant with state laws and consistent with Countywide policies.
+- T-4.1 New development shall mitigate the impacts of their projects on the transportation system, to the extent consistent with State law.
+A variety of mitigation measures should be considered. - T-4.2 Ensure that streets in new subdivisions are designed for adequate emergency vehicle access and turning radius requirements, expected parking demand, and the needs of multiple users, including pedestrians and bicycles.
+Road design should ensure that parked cars are not obstructing or partially obstructing travel lanes or sidewalks. - T-4.3 Maintain level of service standards for local roads that are compliant with state laws and consistent with Countywide policies.
 Variations from these standards may be considered when the construction of the improvements necessary to attain or maintain them would be physically infeasible, prohibitively expensive, or have significant environmental or community character impacts.
 Variations may also be considered if the existing or projected congestion is primarily the result of traffic generated by development located outside of Fairview or would negatively impact transit, bicycle, or pedestrian circulation. - T-4.4 Ensure that countywide capital improvement programs include local projects that reflect anticipated growth in Fairview, respond to existing deficiencies, and address ongoing maintenance and safety needs.
 To the greatest extent feasible, transportation impact fees collected in Fairview should be spent on improvements in Fairview. - T-4.5 Work with the City of Hayward to address the impacts of Hayward's development on Fairview streets and to ensure that technically sound, environmentally appropriate, and financially equitable solutions are implemented.
 The City and County shall maintain information on traffic conditions in order to evaluate the impacts of new developments and the timing of proposed improvements.